dddappp/solana-forms-demo/README.md

 # READ ME

-This article describes how to develop a Solana form programa.
+This article describes how to develop a Solana form program (i.e., smart contract).

+This project is inspired by [Move Forms](https://github.com/dddappp/aptos-forms-demo).

+## Init

-Use Anchor init a workspace:
+Use Anchor CLI to init a workspace:

 ```shell
 anchor init solana-forms-demo